 If you are eligible for the separate Payment Protection Program, you are also likely eligible for EIDL.
 The same SBA size standards apply.
-The primary exception is religious organizations are not eligible for EIDL but they are eligible for the Payroll Protection Program.
-However, private nonprofits are eligible, as well as small businesses, Tribal businesses, and co-ops that have under 500 employees and have been impacted by COVID-19.
-A full eligibility list can be found https://example.com/here/bayes/.
+Private nonprofits are eligible, as well as small businesses, Tribal businesses, and co-ops (including agriculture co-ops) that have under 500 employees and have been impacted by COVID-19.
+Social clubs and homeowners associations are eligible, too.
+A full eligibility list can be found here (page 70).